m&a community logo

 • Possibility to raise additional capital

 When required, SPAC sponsors can raise debt or PIPE funding in addition to their original capital to fund the transaction and to ensure a successful business combination.
+Read about different methods of capital raising in our article.

 • Greater control

-A private company that wants to go public has much more control over the SPAC acquisition rather than during a traditional IPO
+A private company that wants to go public has much more control over the SPAC acquisition rather than during a traditional IPO.

 • Experienced management teams

-SPAC sponsors are usually experienced financial and industrial professionals that can offer their management and operations expertise to the target company
+SPAC sponsors are usually experienced financial and industrial professionals that can offer their management and operations expertise to the target company.

 Risks